Open Membership RSS 0.4

 <om:privacy>pseudonymous</om:privacy>

-A publisher declaring pseudonymous or pseudonymous-required makes a binding commitment that affects what data they may collect.
-Auditing this commitment is out of scope for the protocol, but the protocol gives readers a way to choose privacy-respecting publishers.
+A publisher declaring pseudonymous or pseudonymous-required MAKES a binding commitment about the data they collect.
+Auditing the commitment is out of scope for this specification; declaring it MUST NOT be done absent the operational changes required to honour it.

 4.4 Group Membership in Pseudonymous Mode

-A subscriber in a company group plan can prove “I am authorized via Acme Corp’s subscription” without revealing which employee they are, and without Acme being able to track which articles they read.
-The BBS+ scheme supports this directly: the credential carries the group ID, the holder selectively discloses it without revealing the seat ID, and the publisher accepts the group ID + status list check as sufficient.
+A subscriber in a group plan MAY prove “I hold a seat in Acme Corp’s subscription” without revealing which seat.
+The BBS+ scheme supports this directly: the credential carries the group identifier, the holder selectively discloses the group identifier without revealing the seat identifier, and the verifier accepts the group identifier plus a Bitstring Status List check as sufficient.

 4.5 Implementation Note

-The bbs-2023 cryptosuite is W3C Candidate Recommendation with two-implementation interop required for advancement.
-As of 0.4 publication, multiple implementations exist (Mattr, Spruce, Digital Bazaar).
-A publisher implementing OM-VC-SD 1.0 SHOULD pin to the bbs-2023 suite version listed in .well-known/open-membership under verifiable_credentials.cryptosuite and update as the spec advances to Recommendation.
+The bbs-2023 cryptosuite is at W3C Candidate Recommendation.
+Multiple independent implementations exist (Mattr, Spruce, Digital Bazaar).
+A publisher implementing OM-VC-SD 1.0 SHOULD pin to the bbs-2023 suite version declared in .well-known/open-membership under verifiable_credentials.cryptosuite.

 5. Gift Subscriptions